-B. INDIVIDUAL NAMES HOLOCAUST AND WAR VICTIMS SURINAM (May 2013)
+B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Place of birth is Paramaribo, unless noted otherwise.